 When I visited, it was quiet, and I had a chance to chat with the owner, James, for a while.
 He’s from Texas and clearly knows his food (and pizza).
 He told me they specially ferment the dough, and he traveled to Italy to source ingredients that they now import.

-James also owns nearby Big Boss Bistro, which makes excellent sandwiches.
+James also owns Big Boss Bistro, which makes excellent sandwiches.
 I reviewed their Italian sub here.

 For my pizza, James recommended the spicy salami, which has Ventricina piccante salami.
 He said he went to Italy to find it.
-The bottom line of Brick & Barrel: the pizza was excellent, and I loved the overall vibe of this place.
+The bottom line: Brick & Barrel has excellent pizza, and I love the overall vibe of this place.